wp-plugins/formidable/readme.txt

 * PRO: Added "format" option to date fields.
 Example [25 format='Y-m-d']
 * PRO: Added server-side validation for dates inserted into date fields
 * PRO: Allow multiple fields for the same taxonomy/category
+* PRO: Allow a taxonomy/category to be selected for data from entries fields.
+This makes cascading category fields possible.
 * PRO: Added [post_author_email] dynamic default value
 * PRO: Added a frm_notification_attachment hook
 * PRO: Improved field calculations to extract a price from the end of an option